 We will be interested in the upper semicontinuity of $d_{M_t}$ and $|\ |_{M_t}$ in the variable $t$ for a proper smooth fibration $\pi: {\cal M}\rightarrow T$, i.e., $\pi$ is holomorphic, surjective, having everywhere of maximal rank and connected fibers $M_t=\pi^{-1}(t)$.
 This follows in the standard way as is for the case of $|\ |_M$ by the following result of Siu.\\

-\theorem(\cite{Siu}) Let $f:\; D \arrow M$ be a holomorphic immersion of a Stein manifold $D$ to a complex manifold $M$.
-Identify $D$ as the zero section of the pullback $X = f^\ast TM$.
+\theorem(\cite{Siu}) Let $f:\; D \arrow M$ be a holomorphic immersion of a Stein manifold $D$ into a complex manifold $M$.
+Identify $D$ as the zero section of the normal bundle $X = f^\ast TM/TD$ of $D$ in $M$.
 Then there is a holomorphic immersion of a neighbourhood of $D$ in $X$ which extends $f$. \endproof\\

 Since $\pi$ is locally differentiably trivial, we may assume that $\cal M$ is differentiably a product $T\times M$ and $\pi$ its projection to the first factor.
 One easily deduce from the above theorem of Siu applied to the graph of a holomorphic map from $D=\mathbb D$ that $\delta_{J(t)}(p,q)$ and $|v|_{J(t)}$ are upper semicontinuous with respect to $p,q\in M$, $v\in TM$ and $t\in T$, where we have replaced the subscript $M_t$ by its associated complex structure $J(t)$.
 It follows then that $\delta^S_{J(t)}(p,q)$ is upper semicontinuous with respect to $p,q$ and $t$ and hence so is $d_{J(t)}(p,q)$.
 We have established the following proposition, c.f. \cite{Zai}. \\